awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.06.md

 DynamoDB supports the atomic update of counters, where you use a low\-level update method to increment or decrement the value of an existing attribute without interference from other write requests\. \(All write requests in DynamoDB are applied in the order in which they are received\.\)

-To increment the rating value in the movie that you just created, the `Main` function makes the following changes in the `UpdateItemRequest` that it used in the previous update:
+To increment the rating value in the movie that you just created, the `Main` function makes the following changes in the `UpdateItemRequest` that it used in the previous update\.

 ```
       updateRequest.ExpressionAttributeValues = new Dictionary<string, AttributeValue>